flanksource/docs/mission-control/docs/guide/config-db/scrapers/_custom.md

 }
 ```

-A regular scraper would save the entire json as a config.
+A regular scraper saves the entire json as a config.
 However, with the `full` option, the scraper extracts the config from the `config` field and the changes from the `changes` field.

 ```yaml {6}